Paying for a wedding with a home equity loan

 Typical sources of wedding funds have included the couple's parents, the couple's savings, tax refunds, credit cards and, to a lesser extent, pre-wedding gifts.

-In fact, a home equity loan can be a great choice if you already own a home.
-Traditionally, you may think of a home equity loan as a source of funds to improve your home, but more recently home equity loans have been used for other needs, including debt consolidation and major expenses.
-Consider a home equity loan for help in paying for your child's wedding, or your own.
+In fact, a home equity loan may be a great choice if you own a home with enough equity already built up.
+Traditionally, you may think of a home equity loan as a source of funds to improve your home, but more recently home equity loans have been used for other needs — including consolidating high-interest debts and covering major expenses.

 A home equity loan lets you borrow against the equity that you have in your home.
 Equity is not the sum of all the payments you've made.
 Instead, it's the difference between the current market value of your home and the amount you have left to pay on your mortgage.
 Because your home serves as collateral, a home equity loan typically has lower interest than credit cards and other non-secured loans.